Ghana is one of more than 50 countries on the African continent.

-Talk to most people about Ghana and they’re likely to ask “Where’s that?”
-Ghana is pretty much right at the centre of the world, being both incredibly close to the equator and on the line representing 0° longitude.
+Talk to people about Ghana and they might ask: “Where’s that?”
+Ghana is pretty much at the centre of the world, being both close to the equator and on the Greenwich Meridian, which represents 0° longitude.

-And if anyone asks what time it is in Guinea, it’s easy.
-Ghana time is exactly the same as Greenwich Mean Time as it shares a time zone with London.
+And if anyone asks what time it is in Ghana?
+Well, that’s easy.
+Ghanaian time is exactly the same as Greenwich Mean Time, so it shares a time zone with London.

-Ghana is one of a handful of countries vying for the title of “closest to the equator”, so you aren’t likely to find a climate more tropical than this.
-As such, Ghana doesn’t have four seasons, but rather two: one wet and one dry.
+Ghana is one of a handful of countries vying for the title of “closest to the equator”, so you aren’t likely to find many climates as tropical as this one.
+In fact, Ghana only really has two seasons: one wet and one dry.

-It’s also pretty hot, reaching about 30°C or 86°F on most days.
+In the dry season, temperatures can get pretty hot, reaching up to 30°C, or 86°F, on most days.
 The country is about equal parts sandy desert, shrubby savannah, and lush rainforest.
-The area along the coast is dry, but the ubiquitous heat is tempered by cool breezes blowing in from the Atlantic Ocean.
+The area along the coast is dry, but the heat is tempered by the cool breezes blowing in off of the Atlantic Ocean.

-Just above the coast is the massive man-made lake Volta.
-Its beautifully green embankments stretch out along the eastern side of Ghana.
+Just above the coast is the large man-made Lake Volta.
+Its green embankments stretch out along the eastern side of Ghana.
 In the middle of the country sits the Ashanti plateau, a series of rolling hills overgrown with tropical forests.

 Go further north and the area becomes drier and turns into arid grasslands.
-Popular national parks include Kakum National Park, in the south, which boasts a canopy-level walkway through its jungle treetops, as well as Mole National Park, where huge herds of elephants roam the wide open spaces.
+Popular national parks in this area include Kakum National Park in the south – which boasts a canopy-level walkway through its jungle treetops – as well as Mole National Park, where herds of elephants roam the wide-open spaces.

 3) What is the capital of Ghana?

-Ghana’s port city of Accra is the commercial hub of the country.
-It is also Ghana’s most populous city and the seat of its government.
+Ghana’s port city, Accra, is the commercial hub of the country.
+It’s also Ghana’s most populated city and the seat of its government.

-The country’s oldest university, The University of Ghana, is located in the suburb of Legon.
-Some points of interest in Accra for those on holiday in Ghana include its pure white sandy beaches, well-loved by surfers, bustling street markets – where you can shop for handicrafts – and the National Museum of Ghana, which is the perfect place to explore Ghana’s rich cultural history through ancient artifacts.
+The country’s oldest university, the University of Ghana, is located in the suburb of Legon.
+Some points of interest in Accra for those volunteering in Ghana, include its white sandy beaches which are well-loved by surfers, street markets where you can shop for handicrafts, and the National Museum of Ghana which is the perfect place to explore Ghana’s cultural history through its artefacts.

-International visitors flying into Accra will stop off at Kotoka International Airport.
-Other important cities include Kumasi, in the forested Ashanti region, and Tamale, in the northern region.
-Both have international terminals.
+When travelling to Ghana, visitors stop off at Kotoka International Airport in Accra.
+It’s also easy to travel to some of Ghana’s other important cities – like Kumasi in the forested Ashanti region and Tamale in the northern region.
+Both of these destinations have international terminals.

 4) What is Ghana’s history?

-Ghana’s past is incredibly complex.
-The area now known as Ghana has seen battles with many African nations, and was colonised by European nations over the past 2,000 years.
+Ghana’s history includes myriad tales that come together to explain how the country has gotten to where it is today.
+The area now known as Ghana has seen battles with many African countries, and was colonised by European nations over the last 2,000 years.

-Toward the beginning of the medieval times, the empire was driven toward the coast by the rising Mali Empire.
+Towards the beginning of medieval times, the empire was driven towards the coast by the rising Mali Empire.
 Later, during the Renaissance period, this clan of tribes – known as the Akan people – formed the Ashanti Empire, with their main seat being in the central woodlands of Kumasi.

 Although they were given a run for their money by many other kingdoms that make up modern Ghana, the Ashanti were able to maintain control over the coastal area for many years.
 This allowed them to trade with the Portuguese, Dutch and British.

-In the early 20th century the British colonised the area as part of their commonwealth, naming it the “Gold Coast”.
-During this time, the country grew into a prosperous nation through the production of non-endemic crops like cocoa and coffee, and through the establishment of many schools.
+In the early twentieth century, the British colonised the area as part of their commonwealth, naming it the “Gold Coast”.
+During this time, Ghanaians began trading on a global scale and grew their economy through the production of cocoa and coffee.

 5) When did Ghana gain independence?

-In 1957, Ghana became the first self-governing country on the African continent under president Kwame Nkrumah.
-Their new flag incorporated the Pan African colors of red, yellow, green and black.
+In 1957, Ghana became the first self-governing country on the African continent, under president Kwame Nkrumah.
+Their new flag incorporated the Pan-African colours (representing an ideology of political unity between all who live in Africa), red, yellow, green and black.
 Many other African countries followed suit.

-Their coat of arms was created to proudly display the black star, a symbol of Ghana’s emancipation.
-The national currency was changed from Pounds to Cedis.
-Today Ghana’s president is Nana Akufo-Addo and a dollar will get you 5.39 Cedis, meaning that Ghana is an affordable location for most visitors.
+Their coat of arms was created to proudly display the black star – a symbol of Ghana’s emancipation – and the national currency was changed from Pounds to Cedis.

 6) What is the main language of Ghana?

-They were used on everything from fabrics, jewellery, and pottery, to walls, architectural elements, and on the weights used in trading gold.
-Personal and home accessories, as well as clothing, incorporating these symbols, can be purchased from Ghana’s many artisans.
+Ghanaian languages were kept alive mainly through oral tradition.
+However, one group of Ghanaians – the Akan people – used a form of symbolic depiction known as Adinkra.
+Adinkra was used on everything from fabrics, jewellery and pottery, to walls, architectural elements and the weights used in trading gold.
+Personal and home accessories, as well as clothing incorporating these symbols, can be purchased from Ghana’s many artisans.

 Modern Ghanaians communicate across linguistic barriers using English as a unifier.
-About half of the country speaks English, and it is one of the nation’s official languages.
-In fact, Ghana’s National Anthem is sung in English.
+About half of the country speaks English, and it’s one of the nation’s official languages.
+In fact, even Ghana’s National Anthem is sung in English.